Trullion: Alastor 2262: Plot summary

 A planet in the Alastor Cluster, Trullion is a bucolic place, inhabited by generally unambitious, somewhat hedonistic Trills, as the resident humans call themselves.
-Other inhabitants include the nomadic Trevanyi, a generally despised gypsy-like people, and Merlings, a hostile semi-intelligent indigenous being who keep to the water.
+Other inhabitants include the nomadic Trevanyi, a generally despised gypsy-like people, and Merlings, hostile semi-intelligent indigenous beings who keep to the water.

 Glinnes Hulden returns to Trullion after ten years of service in the Whelm, the Connatic's military force.
 Glinnes' older brother Shira is missing, so being an hour older than his sullen twin brother Glay, he finds himself the owner of the family holdings.
 However, while he was away, Glay had sold a choice island to an off-worlder, Lute Casagave.
 Glinnes wants the land back, but cannot come up with the 12,000 ozols, since Glay had already spent the proceeds.
 After an argument, Glay moves out.
 His mother also leaves, to go live with Akadie, a professional consultant and mentor.

 Glinnes evicts a Trevanyi family whom Glay invited to camp on Hulden land.
 Later, they take revenge by ambushing him, robbing him of his life savings and leaving him unconscious for the merlings to kill.
 Fortunately, he wakes up before that can happen.

 Glinnes learns that the local, somewhat-impoverished aristocrat, Lord Gensifer, is recruiting a professional team to play hussade.
 The object is to grasp the golden ring attached to the clothing of the other team's sheirl, who must be a virgin.
 A ransom is paid and play resumes, but when a team runs out of funds, the ring is pulled and the sheirl's clothing falls away in full view of the spectators.
 Seeing an opportunity to earn the ozols that he needs, Glinnes joins the "Gorgons".
 However, Gensifer insists on being the team captain.
 Several matches show that he is exceptionally inept; Glinnes and the rest of the better players quit in disgust.

 Their last opponent, the "Tanchineros", is a team whose strengths match the weaknesses of the Gorgons and vice versa.
 Glinnes and his fellow Gorgons are recruited, and a strong team is born.
 Duissane, a member of the Trevanyi family Glinnes evicted, agrees to be their sheirl.
 The new Tanchineros are successful immediately, winning and playing ever-better teams for more money.
 Finally, Glinnes jokingly challenges Lord Gensifer to a match.
 Surprisingly, Gensifer accepts.